yhtsnda/nativescript-cli/docs/man_pages/device/device-list-applications.md

 <% if(isConsole) { %>
 WARNING: You can work only with connected <% if(isWindows || isMacOS) { %>iOS and <% } %>Android devices.
-<% if(isLinux) { %>WARNING: You cannot work with connected iOS devices on Linux systems.
-To view the complete help for this command, run `$ appbuilder help device list-applications`<% } %>
 <% } %>

 ### Options